 Micro-loop building is a useful live mode technique.
-This technique is based on the fact that the song sequencer (when being in the live mode) doesn't rewind the song position to the first step when encountering end of track; instead, it stops rewinding as soon as it encounters an empty step.
+This technique is based on the fact that the song sequencer (when being in the live mode) won't rewind the song position all the way up to the first song sequencer step when encountering end of track; instead, it stops rewinding as soon as it encounters an empty step.